Skip to main content

 Ishlekli

-Meat-filled flatbread, similar to a savory pie.
-The dough is layered and filled with spiced ground meat.
+A meat-filled flatbread that eats like a savory pie.
+The dough is layered around spiced ground meat before baking.

 Govurma